agilepartner/cqrs-es-workshop-java/Step07/Step07.md

 }
 ```

-Then add a file `schema.graphqls` in `src/main/resources` with the following content:
+Then add a file `schema.graphql` in `src/main/resources` with the following content:

 ```GraphQL
 type InventoryItem {